chainstrike/chainstrike.github.io/index.md

 ### twitter [@TeamChainstrike](https://twitter.com/TeamChainstrike)
 ### keybase [/chainstrike](https://keybase.io/chainstrike)

-!!! keep in mind that if you vote from Z to Z we will not be able to airdrop your KMD
+!!!Keep in mind that if you vote from Z to Z we will not be able to airdrop your KMD!!!

 ## NODE NA => SEND VOTE TO: